 Subject : Economics / Rural Economics / Co - operation / Demography / Development Planning / Development Studies / Econometrics / Applied Economics / Development Eco. / Business Economics.

 UGC NET Paper III ( B ) will be compulsory and there will be one question from each of the Electives.
 The candidate will attempt only one question ( one elective only in 800 words ) carrying 40 marks.
-Total marks of UGC NET Paper III will be 200.
+The total marks of UGC NET Paper III will be 200.

 UGC NET PAPER - II